elvismello/nbodyProgramsTutorial/README.md

 ## top and htop

-Shows all tasks running in the system at the moment, per thred utilization and other useful information.
+Shows all tasks running in the system at the moment, per thread utilization and other useful information.
 Simply used by issuing

 ~~~
 top